Syncope in Children

 - Did your child have any symptoms before the syncope?

-- What did he or she eat before the syncope?
+- What did they eat before the syncope?

 - What happened during and after the syncope?
 Was there any loss of bowel or bladder control?